 The next phase of the construction of the temple is connected with its reconstruction after the city fire in 1351.
-By the beginning of the 15th century the body was extended by one span, a new tower from the west and a series of side chapels by the northern aisle were built, and the main nave was raised giving the church the shape of a pseudo-basilic.
+By the beginning of the 15th century the body was extended by one bay, a new tower from the west and a series of side chapels by the northern aisle were built, and the main nave was raised giving the church the shape of a pseudo-basilic.
 In the 15th century the church received its final shape, preserved until today.
 In the years 1475-1480 the southern chapel was added.
 The great, massive tower of the church was erected in the eighties of the 15th century in the place of the previous one, which partially collapsed and was demolished.
 Most of all, however, the body of the nave was raised to the present height, and was covered with a stellar vault.

 Since the 16th century, when Toruń became a Protestant town, the church was jointly and alternately used by Protestants and Catholics, and again from 1596 only by Catholics.
 The Toruń cathedral was not affected during the 20th century warfare.

 The church, one of the finest examples of gothic architecture on the Chełmno land, has the form of a three-nave hall with a lower chancel and side chapels.
 From the west is located a massive, four-sided tower, whose western façade is separated by a deep recess, passes through its entire height.
 This concept was to be even more effective, because it was planned to build a fourth storey, on which the recess would be closed with an arcade.
 Unfortunately, due to technical difficulties, and probably also financial difficulties, the idea was not implemented.
 At the sides of the tower adjoining lower annexes preceded by porches.
-On the northern side, in the fourteenth century, a large, three-span sacristy with high-class figural corbels was placed.
+On the northern side, in the fourteenth century, a large, three-bay sacristy with high-class figural corbels was placed.